treeverse/lakeFS/docs/deploy/onprem.md

 {% include_relative includes/prerequisites.md %}

+## Prerequisites

+To use lakeFS, you'll need to have access to an S3-compatible object store such as [MinIO](https://min.io)

+For more information on how to set up MinIO, see the [official deployment guide](https://min.io/docs/minio/container/operations/installation.html){: target="_blank" }

 ## Setting up a database

 lakeFS requires a PostgreSQL database to synchronize actions on your repositories.
-This section assumes that you already have a PostgreSQL database accessible.
+This section assumes that you already have a PostgreSQL >= 11.0 database accessible.

 ## Setting up a lakeFS Server